 VERTICAL: 1160-ft gain & loss CHALLENGE: 2

 A relatively level ridge is a topographical rarity anywhere and especially in this accordion-pleated high desert.
 The Sky Train undulates gently while granting constant, panoramic views extending from Boulder Mountain to the Escalante canyons.
-About half way back, we can vary our return, detouring to a small ruin.
+We can return via the ridge, or loop back through a canyon and visit a hidden archaeological site.

 ROUTE: round trip LENGTH: 2.5 to 3 hours